TPA vs. Insurance Company: What’s the Difference and Why It Matters

 • Operating member portals and digital self-service tools

-Premier Health Solutions is a third-party administrator based in Dallas, Texas that has been administering health and supplemental benefit plans since 2012.
+Premier Health Solutions is a third-party administrator based in Frisco, Texas that has been administering health and supplemental benefit plans since 2012.
 PHS works with independent agents and agencies across 48+ states, handling the operational infrastructure so carriers can focus on underwriting and agents can focus on selling.

 TPAs are sometimes confused with insurance brokers, but they are different.
 A broker sells coverage to consumers.
 A TPA administers it after the sale.
 Some organizations include both functions, but the roles are distinct.